jaudiger/personal-website/README.md

 zine
 ```

+### Alternative

+To go to the website, open your Web browser and navigate to [https://jaudiger.github.io/personal-website/](https://jaudiger.github.io/personal-website/).

 ## CI / CD

 The CI/CD pipeline is configured using GitHub Actions.
 The workflow is defined in the `.github/workflows` folder: